-These Healthy Pumpkin Muffins have a great flavor, the perfect amount of sweetness, and a nice, soft texture.
+These healthy pumpkin muffins with applesauce have a great flavor, the perfect amount of sweetness, and a nice, soft texture.
 They’re nutritious, too!
 The perfect fall snack or portable breakfast.

 Autumn means crunchy leaves, apple cider, and of course pumpkin!
 There’s no denying pumpkin is a crazy popular flavor, especially during this time of year.
 And for good reason: it’s comforting, nutritious, and so tasty!
 So I’m excited to share one of my favorite fall-inspired pumpkin recipes with you.